tent/tent.io/content/docs/server-protocol.md

 ### Follow an entity

-To follow a user, send a POST request with acceptable licenses, post types, and views.
-Accepted requests will respond 200 OK and provide authentication credentials
+To follow a user, send a POST request with acceptable licenses, post types, and views, and a path to send post notifications to.

+To verify the following, the server will first perform discovery on the `entity`, then send a GET request to the `notification_path` with a `challenge` parameter that must be returned as the response to the request with a 200 status code.
+Subsequent signed GET requests to the notification path with a challenge must return the challenge as the response body with a 200 in order to verify that the follow is still active.

+Accepted follow requests will respond 200 OK and provide authentication credentials.

+All post notifications will be POSTed to the notification path and signed with the credentials.

 ### POST /followers

 {create_follower example}